LightOmegaDark/ASB-river/docker.md

 The database is stored in a docker volume `asb_mysql_data` which persists between restarts.

-To take a database backup, simple use `docker_dbtool.sh` and the backup will be created in `sql/backups`.
+To take a database backup, simply use `docker_dbtool.sh` and the `dbtool.py` console it launches.
+The backup will be created in `sql/backups` on the host.

 # Running your container